Parameter-efficient is not sufficient: Exploring Parameter, Memory, and Time Efficient Adapter Tuning for Dense Predictions: Methods

 \subsection{E$^\textbf{3}$VA-Tuning}

 \textbf{Gradient Highway}

 We design a memory and time efficient $\mathrm{E^3VA}$ framework based on Swin Transformer \cite{liu2021swin}.
 The overall structure is illustrated in Figure \ref{fig:e3va}.
 The green box in Figure \ref{fig:e3va} is the original SwinBlock, and the orange box outlines our $\mathrm{E^3VA}$ Block.
-Specifically, we separate the $\mathrm{E^3VA}$ adapters from W/SW-MSA and MLP rather than plug them in, thus provide a parallel "highway" for the adapters which removes the backwards gradients from the frozen layer and all parameters on this highway are trainable.
-In this way, massive gradients of the original backbone calculated by existing PETL methods are saved, and $\mathrm{E^3VA}$ will only keep gradients for a small number of trainable parameters in the training process.
-Therefore, the training memory and training time of each iteration/epoch is much reduced compared to the full-tuning and other PETL methods.
-Additionally, the output of each adapter is added to the output of previous adapter in this pathway.
-The summation operations here play two roles: one is to connect all adapters into a link that can be forward propagated, and the other is to imitate the skip-connection operation in SwinBlock.
-The equations in section \ref{sec:compare} intuitively describe the forward propagation process of the proposed method.
-To make $\mathrm{E^3VA}$ applicable in most dense prediction frameworks, we also consider the downsampling and FPN norm as follows.
+Specifically, we separate the $\mathrm{E^3VA}$ adapters from W/SW-MSA and MLP rather than plug them in, thus provide a dedicated "highway" for the adapters.
+All trainable parameters are on this highway, to calculate gradients for these parameters, the backpropagation only need to go through the adapter highway rather than the frozen layers.
+In this way, the memory required for massive activations and the computational load during backpropagation are reduced, leading to much reduced training memory and time compared to the full-tuning and other PETL methods.
+Additionally, we adopt a design of parallel adapters instead of stacked ones, aiming to further shorten the length of the backpropagation path.